 “Colt continued to use the AR-15 trademark for its line of semi-automatic-only rifles marketed to civilian and law-enforcement customers, known as Colt AR-15.
 The Armalite AR-15 is the parent of a variety of Colt AR-15 & M16 rifle variants.”

 - If you claim that you use semiautomatic weapons for hunting, does that point negate the fact that semiautomatic weapons in the wrong hands enable quick mass killings?
-Isn’t the reason you use those weapons for hunting because they make you a more successful killer, and give you more chances to drop the animal before it escapes?
+Isn’t the reason you use those weapons for hunting because they make you a more successful killer, and give you more chances to kill the animal before it escapes?
 Isn’t that the same way those guns work on people, and isn’t that in fact an argument against them being commonly accessible?
-And on that point of hunting, are you sure your interest in killing mammals posing no threat to you whatsoever, and which you don’t need for food (since your vehicle and guns and gas cost far more than several sides of beef), is an important enough reason to make semiautomatic rifles generally available to the public?
+And on that point of hunting, are you sure your interest in killing mammals which pose no threat to you whatsoever, and which you don’t need for food (since your vehicle and guns and bullets and gas cost far more than several sides of beef), is an important enough reason to make semiautomatic rifles generally available to the public?

 As the reader might have discerned, I support legislative initiatives which restrict possession of semiautomatic rifles to law enforcement agencies and military personnel.
 For those who already possess them and have a perfectly clean record of nonviolence and are free of drug addiction and mental illness, let them continue to possess these weapons, but only if they can certify that they’ll never allow access to them by prohibited persons.
 If this means that going forward, sales of these weapons to new buyers will cease, that’s a result we should we willing to live with in the interest of the common welfare.
 There are lots of things we used to be able to buy and possess, which we no longer can, but life expectancy has continued to increase.
 Semiautomatic weapons are simply not useful enough to civilians, given the myriad other kinds of effective guns available to them, to outweigh the danger of mass murder they pose when they fall into the wrong hands.
-We’ve had enough mass killings where these guns were used, as we all seem to see clearer as soon as it’s our child, grandchild, spouse or parent who’s shot.
+We’ve had enough mass killings where these guns were used.
+This is a fact we all seem to see more clearly as soon as it’s our child, grandchild, spouse or parent who’s shot.

 I also think we ought to pay significant salary bonuses to school teachers or professors who are willing to legally possess guns on school campuses, and to use them if a Columbine, Virginia Tech, Sandy Hook or Parkland situation recurs.
 No teacher should be compelled or expected to do this, but those who are willing to step forward and perform this service ought to be financially rewarded for assuming that risk.
 They would of course have to be screened to determine their mental fitness and past history, but I get the feeling they’d be more than happy to do so.